rnewton5/rnewton5.github.io/_posts/2018-01-03-faulty-robot-problem.markdown

 ![faulty robot sample problem image]({{ site.baseurl}}/images/faulty_robot_sample.png)

 In the above example, red arrows correspond to a forced move away from a node, and black arrows correspond to a buggy move away from a node.
 The two nodes with red borders are the possible stopping points.
 Note that node 3 is not a stopping point because getting to it would require two buggy movements which cannot happen in this problem, so node 3 is totally unreachable.
 Node 6 is unreachable from node 2, but it can still be reached from node 5.
+Node 6 is not a possible stoppint point becuase it has a forced move away from it to node 7, which has no moves away from it at all.
 So the answer to this example is two.

 Using this information we can build a recursive algorithm to traverse the graph and figure out all the possible ending points.
+The function will run through the following steps:

+1. if the current node has already been visited, simply return without doing anything
+2. place the current node in a data structure containing the visited nodes
+3. we'll start out by assuming this node is a stopping point.
+We set a boolean called "stoppingPoint" to true
+4. iterate over all of the paths leading away from the current node.
+    * if a path is forced:
+        1. this node is not a stopping point. set "stoppingPoint" to false
+        2. recursively call this function with the new node as the current node
+    * if a path is buggy and the robot has not already bugged out:
+        1. recursively call this function with the new node as the current node, a blank visited nodes data structure, and a boolean indicating that it has already bugged out and so cannot travel down any more bugged paths
+5. remove the current node from the data structure containing the visited nodes
+6. if 'stoppingPoint' is still set to true and this node has not already been added to the data structure containing the possible stopping points, add it to that data structure

 The function will need to be provided with a few things:

 * the graph (represented as a vector)
 * a data structure containing the nodes already visited (to prevent us from infinitly traversing a circuit)